fkmatsuda-dev/env/README.md

 * Float64
 * String

-## All functions have two parameters:
+### This functions have two parameters:

 * The first parameter is the name of the environment variable to be read.
 * The second parameter is the default value to be returned if the variable cannot be read.

+### return
 * The return type of the function will match the type of the default value provided.

+Functions Int, Duration and Float64 will return an error if a conversion error occurs.

 ## Installation
 You can install the env library using the following command: